Free ComputerXplorers 'Programming for Primaries' classes

 FREE programming CPD session for primary school teaching staff

-The session will be delivered at your school.
+The session is delivered at your school.

 Please register your interest now by clicking on the button below as places are limited.